Nine Key Steps for Successfully Recruiting Overseas

 Well, not so easy.
 Decide at the outset how you will evaluate and interview candidates.
-An initial email conversation, followed by telephone or skype, followed by face to face?
+An initial email conversation, followed by telephone or video conference, followed by face to face?
 Decide early on exactly who will be involved in the evaluation and when they are available to do so.
 Notwithstanding time differences, most senior international candidates (along with your own senior team) will be out and about and may travel frequently overseas at short notice, Consequently, that initial meeting with candidates which you hoped would be next week may now be many weeks away.
 You need to be realistic and keep open communications with candidates in order to manage their expectations and not lose them elsewhere.

 Don’t be tempted to cut corners with your interviewing and evaluation, particularly when discussing why the candidate wants to move, what their motivation is, what will attract them to the role and what their expectations of your company are.

 Once you have found the right candidate, had your job offer accepted and a start date confirmed, the next stage is to ensure that they have everything they need to be able start work without distraction and worry.
 This means ensuring that they have somewhere to live, a means of transport to the work location, you have their bank details to pay them, their visa is sorted, they have a local bank account if they are relocating, they understand the local employment and tax laws, they know how to access medical facilities, their family is organised and settled, and no doubt a whole host of other things.